tonethar/IGME-330-Spring-2019/weekly/week-05A-notes.md

 - ***Other tips for project 1***:
   - you will only get credit for code that goes beyond what was given to you in the exercises.
 For example, a "lines" checkbox (from Audio Viz II) was done for you and adds nothing to most visualizations.
   - the circles from Audio Viz I should not be a component of your finished version - you should be looking to create something new and unique
-  - try to do something interesting for the "curves" requirement - not just a single bouncing control point - here's an example done entirely with `ctx.bezierCurveTo()`: http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/viz/web-audio-4B-demo/three-spirographs.html
+  - try to do something interesting for the "curves" requirement - not just a single bouncing control point - here's an example done entirely with `ctx.bezierCurveTo()` - "Ratio Schmatio" looks pretty good on it: http://igm.rit.edu/~acjvks/courses/2018-spring/330/code-examples/viz/web-audio-4B-demo/three-spirographs.html
   - the UI should follow general CRAP principles covered elsewhere
   - you MAY use a library for your UI such as **dat.gui.js**, which is a popular lightweight GUI library  -> https://workshop.chromeexperiments.com/examples/gui/#1--Basic-Usage